Deir Siryan

 Deir Siryan or Deir Seryan (دير سريان) is a municipality in the Marjayoun District in Southern Lebanon.
+By April 2026 it had largely been destroyed by Israeli demolition teams in the 2026 Lebanon War.

 Etymology

 According to E. H. Palmer, the name Deir es Suriân means "the convent of the Syrian".

 History

 In 1596, it was named as a village, Dayr Siryan, in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 10 households and 1 bachelor, all Muslim.
-The villagers paid a fixed tax-rate of 25 % on agricultural products, such as wheat, barley, olive trees, goats, beehives, in addition to "occasional revenues" and a press for olive oil or grape syrup; a total of 2,952 akçe.
+The villagers paid a fixed tax-rate of 25% on agricultural products, such as wheat, barley, olive trees, goats, beehives, in addition to "occasional revenues" and a press for olive oil or grape syrup; a total of 2,952 akçe.

 In the early 1860s, Ernest Renan found here remains of old buildings and a cistern.
 In 1875, Victor Guérin found that the village had Metawileh inhabitants, and noted: "Cisterns and tanks partly cut in the rock and partly built.
 Hewn stones show that here was an ancient village or edifice."

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as "a village, built of stone, containing about 200 Metawileh, situated on the plain and surrounded by small gardens and arable land.
 Water from wells and a spring."